 John was certainly preaching the Gospel of the Kingdom when he cried for repentance and identification with the Kingdom at hand.
 It was John who was ordained of old to introduce the King of the Kingdom shouting, “prepare ye the way of the Lord.”

 Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
 But John forbad him, saying, I have need to be baptized of thee, and comest thou to me?
 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to fulfill all righteousness.
 Then he suffered him.
-And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased. (vs13-17)
+And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.
+(Matthew 3:13-17)

 Some wonder why Jesus himself demanded of John to be baptized.
 Since John was the chosen one to herald the first advent of the Messiah, Jesus himself was immersed to identify not just with the Kingdom, but also as the King.
 God bearing him witness by the Holy Spirit in the form of a dove, and by the voice from heaven proclaiming Christ as well.